Does the Hellcat Have a Safety? As Much as You Might Want

 I work closely around kids, and I prefer the manual safety myself.
 The manual safety lever is indeed one more thing you have to address should you ever need your Hellcat for real, but that’s yet another reason we train.
 I find that disengaging the safety as part of the draw process is both intuitive and fast.

 With the Hellcat, you get a defensive tool that is as reliable as a tire iron yet remains utterly inert until you put your finger on the trigger and squeeze.
 Just as you would with any firearm, you still have to respect the cardinal rules of gun safety religiously.
+Don’t know the rules?
+Check out our article on the rules of gun safety.

 However, combined with its small size, prodigious magazine capacity and combat U-notch sights, the Hellcat also provides you with an utterly safe firearm that can be counted upon to be there when you need it — and also be stone silent and safe when you don’t.